Waino/dockerdo/README.rst

     * Changes the CMD to start ``sshd`` and sleep forever.

 * Supports base images using different distributions: ``--distro [ubuntu|alpine]``.
+* Often you can skip this step, as ``dockerdo build`` will run it automatically.
+  You need to run it manually if:

+    * You want to inspect or modify the Dockerfile before building.
+    * You want to recreate the Dockerfile with a different configuration.

 dockerdo build
 ^^^^^^^^^^^^^^